rvcristiand/pymas/README.md

 # pymas

-Model and analyse framed structures with [Python](https://www.python.org/).
+Model and analyze framed structures with [Python](https://www.python.org/).

 ## Table of Contents